Zufarovich/sound-compressor/README.md

 It uses neural network to approximate wave and then uses Rice coding for loss.

 Current version compress the file around 1.5-2 times, but training neural network is in progress.
-Average compression is around 1.8 times.
+Average compression is around 1.8 times on test music.

 # Installation